Ebazhanov/linkedin-skill-assessments-quizzes/reactjs/reactjs-quiz.md

 - [ ] public/manifest.json
 - [x] public/index.html

 #### Q75.
-The code below is rendering nothing and generate this error: "ReactDOM is not defined."
+The code below is rendering nothing and generates this error: "ReactDOM is not defined."
 How do you fix this issue?

 ```javascript
 import React from 'react';